jim-xie-cn/Research-Deepfake/README.md

 ### 1. Dataset Preparation

-Here is an example, (use 1-million-fake-faces for fake images,flickrfaceshq-dataset-ffhq for real images)
+Here is an example (use 1-million-fake-faces for fake images,flickrfaceshq-dataset-ffhq for real images).

 Download the following datasets and unzip them into `./data/raw`: